Resveratrol: Don't Buy the Hype

 While present in other plants, such as eucalyptus, spruce, and lily, and in other foods such as mulberries and peanuts, resveratrol's most abundant natural sources are Vitis vinifera, labrusca, and muscadine grapes, which are used to make wines.
 It occurs in the vines, roots, seeds, and stalks, but its highest concentration is in the skin , which contains 50-100 micrograms (µg) per gram .
 Resveratrol is a phytoalexin, a class of antibiotic compounds produced as a part of a plant's defense system against disease .
 For example, in response to an invading fungus, resveratrol is synthesized from p-coumaroyl CoA and malonyl CoA .
 Since fungal infections are more common in cooler climates, grapes grown in cooler climates have a higher concentration .

 The resveratrol content of wine is related to the length of time the grape skins are present during the fermentation process.
 Thus the concentration is significantly higher in red wine than in white wine, because the skins are removed earlier during white-wine production, lessening the amount that is extracted .
 Grape juice, which is not a fermented beverage, is not a significant source of resveratrol.
-A fluid ounce of red wine averages 160 µg of resveratrol, compared to peanuts, which average 73 µg per ounce .
-Since wine is the most notable dietary source, it is the object of much speculation and research.
+Since wine is the most notable dietary source, it has been the object of much speculation and research.
+But a recent review noted that (a) the presence of resveratrol in the human diet is almost negligible, and a role for resveratrol in explaining the "French paradox," has likely been overestimated, and if resveratrol or similar compounds are proven useful against cardiovascular disease, a supplement (or drug) rather diet is likely to be the source .

 Resveratrol is also available from supplement pills and liquids, in which it is sometimes combined with vitamins and/or other ingredients.
 It is also an ingredient in topical skin creams.
 The supplements are generally labeled as containing from 20 to 500 mg per tablet or capsule.
 However, the purity of these products is unknown.
 And, because dietary supplements are loosely regulated, it should not be assumed that the labeled dosage is accurate.

 Many studies suggest that consuming alcohol (especially red wine) may reduce the incidence of coronary heart disease (CHD).
 Several studies have demonstrated that resveratrol has antioxidant properties [7-10].
 It is claimed that because it contains highly hydrophilic and lipophilic properties, it may provide more effective protection than other well-known antioxidants, such as vitamins C and E .
 On the other hand, it is less effective than the antioxidants quercetin and epicatechin found in red wine .
 Reduced platelet aggregation has also been demonstrated in studies on resveratrol, which could contribute to prevention of atherosclerosis [2,9].
-To date, however, most of the research on resveratrol's antioxidant and anti-platelet properties has been done using test-tube or tissue-culture preparations.
+Prior to 2010, however, most of the research on resveratrol's antioxidant and anti-platelet properties was done using test-tube or tissue-culture preparations.
+Since that time, some human trials have been conducted, but the evidence is not yet sufficient to draw practical conclusions [6,11].

 In 2012, the University of Connecticut announced that it had concluded that Dipak K. Das, Ph.D., a professor in its Department of Surgery and director of the Cardiovascular Research Center, was guilty of 145 counts of fabrication and falsification of data and that the university had notified eleven journals about this problem .
 In recent years, Das had gained attention for his reports on allegedly beneficial properties of resveratrol.
-As of June 2012, four of the journals have retracted twelve of his papers, many of which were repeatedly cited by others .
+As of March 2014, journals had retracted 20 of his papers, many of which were repeatedly cited by others .
+Das died in 2013.

 Caution Is Advisable